kr-g/xvenv/README.md

 # removing a venv

-just delete the `.venv` folder if the venv is nor required any more, there are no further dependencies.
+just delete the `.venv` folder manuall if the venv is nor required any more, there are no further dependencies.

+     python3 xvenv.py drop

+# another use case: install thonny and thonny-gitonic

+just open a new bash and run

+    mkdir thonnygitonic
+    cd $_
+    python3 xvenv.py -V make -q -tool thonny thonny-gitonic
+        # -> quick installation
+        # -> will print verbose output

+then run with

+    python3 xvenv.py run thonny

 # all cmd-line opts